Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/davemin/04-encoding-and-evolution.md

    -> they can instantiate arbitrary classes -> they can do terrible things(such as remotely executing arbitrary code).
    ```
 3. Compatible issue b/w differnet versions:
-   - Versioning data is often an afterthought in these libraries: as they are intended for quick and easy encoding of data, they often neglect the inconvenient problems of forward and backward compatibility.
+   - Versioning data is often an afterthought in these libraries: as they are intended for quick and easy encoding of data, they often neglect the inconvenient problems of *forward and backward compatibility*.
 4. Efficiency (CPU time taken to encode or decode, and the size of the encoded structure) is also often an afterthought.
    - (For example, Java’s built-in serialization is notorious for its bad performance and bloated encoding).